 Also, your attorney can explore your alternatives to going to jail or negotiate a reduced sentence with the judge or prosecutor on your behalf.

 Is hiring an attorney necessary?

 Trying to defend your drunk driving charges by yourself can expose you to the risks of getting convicted and suffering the maximum punishments.
 This is why hiring an attorney is crucial.
-A seasoned DUI defense attorney can enlighten you about the nature of your OWI charges, craft a solid defense strategy for your case, and attempt to establish your innocence or get your case dropped or dismissed.
+A seasoned DUI defense attorney in Indianapolis can enlighten you about the nature of your OWI charges, craft a solid defense strategy for your case, and attempt to establish your innocence or get your case dropped or dismissed.